karthikrajagopal87/ExpertSearch/README.md

     return token.strip()
 ```

-Once the Tokenazation and text cleaning are done. we print top five key words modelled out of SPacy in the compiled BIO pages
+Once the Tokenazation and text cleaning are done. we print top five key words modelled out of SPacy from the compiled BIO pages

 ```bash
     from collections import Counter